-    The primary criteria for classification as Large, Medium or Small will be the actual cost of Project.
+The primary criteria for classification as Large, Medium, Small or Micro will be the budgeted cost of Project.
 However, if need be, the applicant's project may be re-classified by PMI keeping in mind data furnished on project time-line and effort.

 Project of the Year - Contribution to Community (CSR)

 A project or program or similar initiative which is managed by a corporate body or organization as part of its initiatives towards Corporate Social Responsibility towards improvement and well-being of the community.
 Project should have been completed between the period of April 1, 2018 and March 31, 2019.

 A project or program or similar initiative which is managed by a Non-Governmental Organization (NGO)/not for profit/non-profit body or organization as part of its projects or operations.
 This category excludes the initiatives undertaken by corporate bodies or organizations as part of their Corporate Social Responsibility (CSR) activities.
 Project should have been completed between the period of April 1, 2018 and March 31, 2019.